baraakh30/CityX/README.md

 - **PDF Report Processing**: Upload and process police reports in PDF format to extract key information.
 - **Interactive Crime Maps**: Visualize crime data on interactive maps, categorized by crime type and severity.
 - **Data Analysis**: Explore crime data through various visualizations, including temporal patterns, geographic distribution, and resolution types.
+- **Search-by-Date Crime Map**: Select a specific date, time range, and district(s) to view historical crime data on an interactive map.
+If no historical data is available, the system predicts and displays crimes that likely occurred on that date.
+- **Crime Forecasting**: Utilizes machine learning models to predict crime patterns for dates without historical records, including crime count, categories, locations, and time of day.

 ## Prerequisites